kasperpeulen/mathedit/README.md

 ## Vision

-Mathedit should become the online mathematical editor for writing math notes, homework, and other math snippets you want to save.
+Mathedit should become a solid online mathematical editor for writing math notes, homework, and other math snippets you want to save.
 For example, it could be used for preparing stackexchange posts.